Hurdel/CrystalDamageJava/README.md

 *The commands can be only be used by the Players how are OP.*

 ## Licence:
-This Project is free to use, but linked to the original Author.
+This Project is free to use, but linked to the original Author would be nice.

 ## Author:
 * This Project was created by me alone